|Best for broadcast||Shure SM7B||SEE IT||

 Being a budget microphone, the M8000 includes a single mic clip but doesn’t come with any sound-adjustment options, a shock mount or zippered storage bag.
 Its focused and somewhat “sterile” sound make it great for capturing basic speech, rock vocals, and electric guitars, but there are better, more sensitive options on the market for critical applications like intimate voiceover or acoustic guitars.

-Things to consider when buying the best microphone for vocals
+Things to consider when buying the best microphones for vocals

-The best broadcast microphones for vocal use are typically built differently than live sound microphones and have an emphasis on eliminating ambient noise, handling noise, and other disruptive environmental factors that might otherwise interfere with the recorded sound.
-For the best podcasting and streaming vocal sound possible, go with a mic like the Shure SM7B that has a heavy-duty housing, swappable windscreens for close-talk applications, and an internal shock mount.
-If you want USB functionality in your broadcast mic, you might also consider the Shure MV7 (reviewed here) or the Samson Q9U (reviewed here).
+The best broadcast microphones for vocal use are typically built differently than live sound microphones.
+They emphasize eliminating ambient noise, handling noise, and other disruptive environmental factors that might otherwise interfere with the recorded sound.
+For the best podcasting and streaming vocal sound possible, go with a mic like the Shure SM7B that has heavy-duty housing, swappable windscreens for close-talk applications, and an internal shock mount.
+If you want USB functionality in your broadcast mic, you might also consider the Shure MV7 or the Samson Q9U (reviewed here).

-If versatility is important to you, you’ll probably want to go with a condenser mic.
+If versatility is important, you’ll probably want to use a condenser mic.
 While dynamic microphones are great for guitar amps, drums, and other loud sources, condensers provide a level of detail and sensitivity that makes them much better suited to all-around duties.
-If you’re looking for a main studio microphone for recording vocals, acoustic guitar, piano, and other instruments, investing in a condenser mic such as the AKG C414 XLII eliminates the potential future need to buy more microphones as more needs arise.
+If you’re looking for the main studio microphone for recording vocals, acoustic guitar, piano, and other instruments, investing in a condenser mic, such as the AKG Pro Audio C414 XLII, eliminates the potential need to buy more microphones as more needs arise.